JBEI/edd/README.md

           docker-compose down
           POSTGRES_DUMP_FILE=edd-prod-dump.sql docker-compose up -d

-* Rebuild SOLR indexes: `docker-compose exec appserver manage.py edd_index`.
+* Rebuild Solr indexes: `docker-compose exec appserver manage.py edd_index`.

   This shouldn't normally be required, but can be helpful following unanticipated software errors.

 * Run development / maintenance level scripts: see [separate directions][9] for configuring a standalone Python environment to run these scripts, and for the list of available scripts.